AssembleStudioOrg/timeline.carnegiehall.org/README.md

 ## Local development

 - Clone this repository
-- Install dependencies with `npm`
+- Install dependencies with `pnpm`
-- Run `npm dev` to start up local development server on `localhost:3000`
+- Run `pnpm dev` to start up local development server on `localhost:3000`
-- Work on the design system with `npm run storybook`, on `localhost:3002`
+- Work on the design system with `pnpm run storybook`, on `localhost:3002`
-- Build locally with `npm run build`
+- Build locally with `pnpm turbo build`

 ## Built with

-- NextJS 11 / React 17 / Webpack 5
+- NextJS 13 / React 18
 - Typescript
 - Tailwind CSS
 - [Storybook](https://storybook.js.org/) for design system documentation